 Dorfman is a graduate of Yale Law School (J.S.D.) and Haifa University (LL.B. and B.A. in Economics).
 He was a law clerk for The Honorable Aharon Barak, the (then) Chief Justice of the Supreme Court of Israel and, more recently, a visiting professor at Harvard Law School and Cornell Law School.

-Dorfman’s primary research and teaching interests include the philosophical foundations of private law, especially torts and property, and theories of political legitimation.
-His other areas of interests are constitutional rights (in particular, religious liberty).
+Dorfman’s primary research and teaching interests include private law, the private/public distinction, and theories of political legitimation.
 Representative publications are:

 - The Case Against Privatization, 41 Philosophy & Public Affairs 67 (2013) (w/ Alon Harel)

 - Private Ownership and the Standing to Say So, 64 University of Toronto Law Journal 402 (2014)

 - Private Law Exceptionalism?
 Part I: A Basic Difficulty with the Structural Arguments from Bipolarity and Civil Recourse, 35 Law & Philosophy 165 (2016)

 - Just Relationships, 116 Columbia Law Review 1935 (2016) (w/ Hanoch Dagan)

 - Negligence and Accommodation, 22 Legal Theory 77 (2016)